MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write-product.md

 With the dual-write functionality enabled, the apps from Finance and Operations will be syncronized in other Dynamics 365 apps in **Draft** state.
 They are added to the first pricelist with the same currency.
 In other words, they are added to the first pricelist in a Dynamics 365 app that matches the currency of your legal entity where the product is released in a Finance and Operations app.

-To synchronize the product with **Active** state, so you can directly use it in sales order quotations, for example, the following setting needs to be chosen: under **System> Adminstration > System administration > System settings > Sales** select **Create products in active state = yes**.
+By default products from Finance and Operations apps are synchronized to Customer Engagement in **Draft** state.
+To synchronize the product with **Active** state, so that you can directly use it in sales order quotations, for example, the following setting needs to be chosen: under **System> Adminstration > System administration > System settings > Sales** tab and select **Create products in active state = yes**.

+Note that the synchronization of products happens from Finance and Operations apps to CDS.
+This means that the values of the product entity fields can be changed in Common Data Service, but when the synchronization is triggered (when a product field is modified in a Finance and Operations app), this will overwrite the values in Common Data Service.

 ### CDS released distinct products to Product